synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **nodeResized**: [`NodeResizedEvent`](/docs/api/types/noderesizedevent/)

-Event emitted when node or group size changes
+Event emitted when a node or group size changes.

-This event fires when node was resized manually or programmatically
+This event fires when a node is resized manually by dragging resize handles or programmatically using resize methods.

 ***